 The improvement in the entry of natural light and a more functional distribution, are complemented by a careful choice of materiality.
 The chromatic palette accentuates the industrial nature of the exposed prefabricated concrete beams, in addition to retaining other elements of interest, like the windows with stained glass, have endowed this home with its own personality.

-*Pictures by José Hevia
+Photographer: José Hevia